 Open enrollment for grades 9th-12th, serving primarily students and families in the Palmer and Colony High School attendance areas who are looking for a small school environment.
 Instruction is highly individualized and class sizes are smaller than a traditional school setting.
 Class instruction is traditional as well as computer based providing opportunities for both remediation and acceleration.
 Graduates will be prepared for continued education, vocational training, military, or joining the work force.
 An application and interview are required for enrollment – please contact the school registrar.

-Phase I: The creation of Valley Pathways School included the lease and development of land for the site and necessary infrastructure to open the school.
+Phase I: Fall 2000 marked the creation of Valley Pathways School which included the lease and development of land for the site and necessary infrastructure to open the school.
 This provided an opportunity to see if the community would support the school, and demonstrated the ability to sustain a population for funding purposes.

 Phase II: During the spring of 2003, the borough established a site selection committee to find a permanent location for Valley Pathways.
 It was clearly established by this time that Pathways was a needed community asset and could sustain itself through enrollment.
 A borough bond was set, and subsequently passed, which enabled Phase II of the development of the Valley Pathway’s campus.
 Phase II facilitated moving the portables to the borough-owned land.